ptmcg/zippathlib/README.md

 - Allows navigating the directory structure within a ZIP archive using familiar `pathlib` methods like `iterdir()`, `joinpath()`, etc.
  `riterdir()` provides a recursive listing of the directories and files in the archive.
 - Command-line interface for browsing a ZIP archive's contents, or for extracting files to the local filesystem.

+## Doesn't Python's `zipfile` module already have a `Path` class?

+The Python standard library module `zipfile` does provide a `Path` [class](https://docs.python.org/3/library/zipfile.html#zipfile.Path), but it is primarily for read support in existing ZIP files.
+It doesn't provide a complete `pathlib`-like API for working with files and directories.

 ## Usage - Command line